omega0verride/AutoShoot-Bot/README.md

 You must set a Shoot keybind on your game same as that on app.
 ![](/readmeImages/shootShortcut.PNG) ![](/readmeImages/shootKeybind.PNG)
  **\*Carefull!
 Numpad numbers and normal numbers are not the same.**
-  **\*On some games, like Fortnite you will need to remove Mouse Left key as a keybind and leave only the keybind that the bot uses, but this means you cannot shoot if the bot is off.**
+  **\*On some games**, like Fortnite you will need to remove Mouse Left key as a keybind and leave only the keybind that the bot uses, but this means you **cannot shoot** if the bot is off.

 ## Demo